Regulation A+ 2018 Shelf Offerings

 Issuers are permitted to “test the waters” with, or solicit interest in a potential Regulation A+ offering from, the general public either before or after the filing of the offering statement, provided that all solicitation materials include the legends required by the final rules and, after publicly filing the offering statement, are preceded or accompanied by a preliminary offering circular or contain a notice informing potential investors where and how the most current preliminary offering circular can be obtained.

-9. Ongoing Reporting in Regulation A+ Offerings
+9. Ongoing SEC Reporting Requirements in Regulation A+ Offerings

 An Issuer in a Tier 1 offering must provide information about sales in its offering and to update certain issuer information by electronically filing a Form 1-Z exit report with the SEC no later than 30 calendar days after termination or completion of the offering.
 An Issuer in a Tier 2 offering must electronically file annual and semiannual reports, as well as current reports and, in certain circumstances, an exit report on Form 1-Z, on EDGAR.